 - International Forest Garden: Enhance and grow the diverse agroforestry space.

 We prioritize providing internships for students looking to further their academic program through for-credit internships, however we also offer a limited number of paid internships.
+Exceptional students may be invited to stay on for a second semester, to serve as a paid Team Leader!
 Please feel free to reach out to Dina with any questions or to discuss opportunities.
 We’re looking forward to working with you!